 When you're busy, one of the worst mistakes you can make is trying to stick to your regular routine.
 Before you know it, you've missed a day or two, and—because you figure by then that your momentum is blown—you quit.
 Instead, try out our plan.
 All we're asking is two days out of your week.
 Choose any two days to work out-as long as they're not back-to-back (you'll need at least a day to recover between sessions).

-You must choose a weight that lets you keep up the pace and complete all the repetitions for each exercise (see "Pound It Out" at right).
+You must choose a weight that lets you keep up the pace and complete all the repetitions for each exercise.
 Don't worry if it seems like you're not "bombing" each muscle group-these exercises work a lot of muscle at once, and the speed with which you'll have to transition between them will give you plenty of stimulation to stay strong and get you lean.
 As a result, your whole workout will last, at most, 10 to 12 minutes.